 Tuesday, Jan.
-14 Deadline for submitting final game schedule.
-Wednesday, April 15 First official ranking release.
-Wednesday, April 22 Second official ranking release.
-Friday, April 24 Deadline for submitting bids for prospective regional and super regional hosts.
-Wednesday, April 29 Third official ranking release.
-Sunday, May 3 Selection of teams participating in the championship.
-Monday, May 4 Selection show announcement for field of 64 teams on www.NCAA.com.
-Teams will be notified and sent championship materials after the 10 a.m.
+12 Deadline for submitting final game schedule.
+Monday, March 15 Post bid information for selection of regional sites on ncaa.org.
+Deadline to submit bids is April 2.
+Friday, April 2 Deadline for submitting bids for prospective regional hosts.
+Wednesday, April 21 First official ranking release.
+Wednesday, April 28 Second official ranking release.
+Wednesday, May 5 Third official ranking release.
+Sunday, May 16 Selection of teams participating in the championship.
+Sunday, May 16 Selection show announcement for field of 48 teams on ncaa.com.
+Teams will be notified and sent championship materials after the 10 p.m.
 Eastern time selection show.
-Thursday-Saturday, May 7-9 Regionals (on the campus of one of the competing institutions).
-All regional competition will be conducted Thursday-Saturday.
-Thursday-Friday, May 14-15 Super Regionals (on the campus of one of the competing institutions).
-Thursday-Monday, May 21-25 Finals, Frost Stadium at Warner Park, Chattanooga, Tennessee; Lee University, University of North Georgia, and the Chattanooga Sports Committee, hosts.
+Wednesday-Saturday May 19-22 Regionals (on the campus of one of the competing institutions).
+All regional competition will be conducted Wednesday-Friday.
+Thursday-Monday, May 27-31 Finals, Assembly Athletic Complex, Denver, Colorado; Metropolitan State University of Denver, hosts.